hahakid/paper_annotator/README.md

 A preprocessing tool for AntConc, http://www.laurenceanthony.net/software.html.

-Very simple functions for adding profix and postfix for mouse selected strings.
+Very simple functions for adding prefix and postfix for mouse selected strings.

 Currently use py2.7 with Tkinter, feature cut version.